 Using the wrong volume level

 But when it comes to sleep and using white noise machines in our place, parents are often afraid to use a volume that is too high.
 This is actually a valid concern – especially following a 2014 study that showed that white noise machines used for 8 continuous hours at a level of 85dB or higher may cause harm.
 However, based on this research neither myself, not the AAP, recommend just forgoing it totally!
 It’s very easy to use a white noise machine for sleeping and NOT cause harm to your baby's hearing.
 The most effective way to use white noise is to boost the volume levels based on your baby’s crying.
 For instance, if your baby is upset or fussy because of teething, illness or sleep coaching, then you'll want to start at a higher volume at first.
-Then, once your baby is asleep, you can lower the volume to about 65dB (typically a 4 or 5 on a scale of 10) for the remainder of the night.
+Then, once your baby is asleep, you can lower the volume to about 50dB (typically a 4 or 5 on a scale of 10) for the remainder of the night.
 Placing the white noise machine about 6-7 feet away from your baby's ears is also recommended.

 Not using white noise often enough

 Some parents are comfortable using the white noise overnight but don’t realize all of the other magical qualities it possesses.
 For instance, for a colicky baby, using white noise during crying periods - like the dreaded witching hour - can actually help soothe and stop the crying (especially when coupled with swaddling, swinging and sucking).
 This is also true for babies who can’t stand long car rides and cry the entire time (I used to play white noise in the car to get my babies to sleep on long car rides - and it still works for my 4 year old!).
 And for curious babies who can’t get through a feeding without becoming distracted, white noise is the perfect calming device.
 In each of these scenarios, white noise can help calm a baby.